mtitze/njet/docs/source/poly.rst

     sin(j2p*j3p)
   > 3-jet(0.21822962308086932, [(0.4293948777054664+0.2146974388527332j)*x0**1 + -0.48794872466530276*x1**2], [-0.05455740577021733*x1**4 + (-0.03168694127134222-0.0422492550284563j)*x0**2 + (-1.8557738645056285-0.9278869322528143j)*x0**1*x1**2], [(0.6446451181643271+0.859526824219103j)*x0**2*x1**2 + (-0.9767350275217077-0.48836751376085386j)*x0**1*x1**4 + (-0.020782712080944576-0.11430491644519516j)*x0**3 + 0.12198718116632569*x1**6])

 However, an expression of the form ``sin(j1p)`` will not work.
-The reason is that an elementary function applied on a polynomial class is not defined.
+The reason is that an elementary function applied on a class of type *jetpolynom* is not defined.

-The class jetpolynom has the following signature:
+The class *jetpolynom* has the following signature:

 .. automodule:: njet.poly
     :members: